 5) You’ve already reached your career peak

-In both cases, it’s completely fine as long as you feel fine.
+In both cases, it’s lovely as long as you feel fine.

-And the idea that middle-aged people have already reached their professional peak is another myth that needs to be debunked right now.
+And the idea that middle-aged people have already reached their professional peak is another myth that needs to be debunked.

 If you didn’t know before, countless successful people changed their career paths in their middle ages.